Private Chefs of Beverly Hills

-Private Chefs of Beverly Hills is a scripted reality television show airing on Food Network.
+Private Chefs of Beverly Hills is a reality television series on Food Network.
 The show follows six chefs from the Big City Chefs private chef placement agency in Beverly Hills, California.
 The show chronicles preparations for lavish parties for eccentric clientele in the Los Angeles area.

 A lawsuit was filed against Food Network, claiming the show's idea was stolen from a private chef firm not associated with the show.
 The private chef firm tried to stop Food Network from airing the show's second-season premiere, which aired on October 12, 2010.

 Episodes

-Six private chefs are hired to prepare food for the high-end people in L.A.
+Six private chefs are hired to prepare food for the high-end people in Los Angeles.
 They have to prepare what the client asks for, which is sometimes an issue, and there are many moments of drama, comedy, and disaster.